 I was being strict with my clean eating goals last week and only used a drizzle of balsamic vinegar and fresh ground pepper as a topping, but you could certainly use any dressing you like and I’m sure a little cheese would be a nice addition as well.

-I bought this bottle at Texas Hill Country Olive Company, one of the places we visited while in Austin a couple weeks ago.
+I bought a bottle at Texas Hill Country Olive Company, one of the places we visited while in Austin a couple weeks ago.
 I actually fell in love with their pineapple balsamic vinegar, but it was sold out so I went with the traditional.
 It’s definitely some of the best balsamic I’ve ever had – it’s thicker than most balsamic vinegars and has a rich, sweet flavor.
-I love this one, but I still keep checking their website hoping the pineapple will be available soon. 🙂
+I love this one, but I still keep checking their website hoping the pineapple will be available soon.

 Have a lovely Tuesday friends and let me know what you think if you try the salad!